Spencer Dinwiddie

-Spencer Gray Dinwiddie (born April 6, 1993) is an American professional basketball player for the Brooklyn Nets of the National Basketball Association (NBA).
+Spencer Gray Dinwiddie (born April 6, 1993) is an American professional basketball player for the FC Bayern Munich of the Basketball Bundesliga and EuroLeague.
 He played college basketball for the Colorado Buffaloes and earned first-team all-conference honors in the Pac-12 as a sophomore in 2013.
 He missed most of his junior year after injuring his anterior cruciate ligament (ACL).

 Dinwiddie recovered and was selected by the Detroit Pistons in the second round of the 2014 NBA draft.
 After two seasons with the Pistons, he joined the Brooklyn Nets in December 2016 and played with them until being traded to the Washington Wizards in 2021.
-In February 2022, Dinwiddie was traded to the Dallas Mavericks.
-In February 2023, he was traded back to the Brooklyn Nets.
+In February 2022, Dinwiddie was traded to the Dallas Mavericks and in 2023, he was traded back to the Brooklyn Nets and was traded to the Toronto Raptors the following year in February 2024 before being immediately waived by Toronto.
+He signed with the Los Angeles Lakers for the remainder of the season in a bench role.

 High school career

 At William Howard Taft High School, Dinwiddie was recognized as one of the greatest standout athletes since Jordan Farmar.
 He averaged 5.9 points and 4.1 assists as the starting point guard alongside a fellow 2014 draftee in DeAndre Daniels at the conclusion of his junior season.
 Dinwiddie maximized his game as he began his final year representing the school, averaging 11.2 points and 7.7 assists.
 He was one of the most skilled passers in school history, and became the John R. Wooden California High School Player of the Year in 2011.
 However, Long Beach Poly's Ryan Anderson was named California Mr. Basketball.
 Dinwiddie became just one of seven players that won the prestigious award as a senior.
 The powerful duo of Daniels and Dinwiddie won the city championship this season as well.
 This final season at Taft helped Dinwiddie gain the attention of colleges around the country.
 He chose to attend Colorado rather than Harvard, Oregon, Santa Clara, or UNLV.

 Considered a three-star recruit by Rivals.com, Dinwiddie was listed as the No. 25-point guard and the No. 146 player in the nation in 2011.